-Five years ago, executives at Holden Industries Inc. saw the company's demographics heading toward the inevitable.
 As Baby Boomers began to retire from the Deerfield, Illinois-based company, the loss of top talent would create leadership gaps in the firm's diversified manufacturing subsidiaries.
-Unless, that is, Holden intensified its efforts to prepare the next generation of leaders to guide the companies forward.
+Holden intensified its efforts to prepare the next generation of leaders to guide the companies forward.

-That outlook led to the creation in 2012 of Holden Industries' Leadership Academy, a program designed with AMA Enterprise to provide leadership development.
-Under the guidance of Barbara Barkley, Director of Human Resources at Holden Industries, the program is developing potential leaders in the company's four core businesses: Vac-Con, Nosco, Setco and Wildeck.
-In fact, about two-thirds of the earliest participants in the program have been promoted to leadership roles, evidence of the positive impact of talent development.
+This outlook led to the creation of Holden Industries' Leadership Academy, a program designed with AMA Enterprise to provide leadership development.
+Under the guidance of their now retired Director of Human Resources, Barbara Barkley, the program develops potential leaders in the company's four core businesses: Vac-Con, Nosco, Setco and Wildeck.
+In fact, about two- thirds of the earliest participants in the program have been promoted to leadership roles, evidence of the positive impact of talent development.

-"We realized that we needed to really take a hard look at our succession planning-at who we were developing-and set a formal process in place to develop future leaders in the organization," says Barkley.
-"We [needed] a bench strength of potential individuals who could take the next step to higher-level leadership roles."
+"We realized that we needed to really take a hard look at our succession planning-at who we were developing-and set a formal process in place to develop future leaders in the organization." says Barkley.
+We [needed] a bench strength of potential individuals who could take the next step to higher-level leadership roles."